rlouf/blog/content/post/generative_models_distributions.md

 distribution parametrized by a zero mean and unit variance".
 So, really, the `~` symbol means `has` and not `is`.
 What `x` is, is potentially any number on its domain.
 It feels rather strange that we are ascribing the domain the the probability density function, but hey.
+The distribution defines a measure that takes a single variable as an input.
+That variable that have several dimensions, e.g. multivariate normal.

 Now let us compare this with a simple model, a linear regression: